andresebr/kumodd/README.md

 does not. kumodd downloads only one as it stands.

-Downloading native Google Apps docs, sheets and slides is much slower than non-native files, due to conversion to Lilbreoffice formats.
+Downloading native Google Apps docs, sheets and slides is much slower than non-native files, due to conversion to LibreOffice formats.

 Because native Google Apps files do not provide a MD5 digest, kumod currently only looks for time stamp differences to detect file changes.
 It downloads again only when the